John Killick: Career

 Killick was appointed Ambassador at Moscow in September 1971.
 Shortly after he arrived, the British government expelled 90 Russian intelligence officers, and Killick had to deal with the difficult Anglo-Soviet relations that followed.
 He returned to London 1973–75 as deputy to the Permanent Under-Secretary at the FCO, Sir Thomas Brimelow, and also Britain's Permanent Representative on the Council of the Western European Union.
 He was Permanent Representative to the North Atlantic Council (the governing body of NATO) 1975–79.
 In March 1979, after the murder of a bank employee near Killick's home in a Brussels suburb, it was reported that Killick had been the intended target of the Irish Republican Army.

+After retiring in 1980, Killick and his wife, Lynette, moved to her home country of South Africa, where he was a director at Dunlop from 1980 to 1985.
+He returned to England after her death in 1984, and served as president of the Great Britain Atlantic Committee and the Atlantic Treaty Association.

+Personal life and death

+Killick was married to Lynette du Preez from 1948 until her death in 1984.
+The following year, he married Monica Harries Easton, a fellow retired diplomat; they lived in Southborough, Kent, until her death in 1995.

+In 1998, Killick suffered a stroke.
+He died from pneumonia at Kent and Sussex Hospital in Royal Tunbridge Wells on 12 February 2004, aged 84.

+Honours

 Killick was appointed CMG in the New Year Honours of 1966, knighted KCMG in the Queen's Birthday Honours of 1971 and raised to GCMG in the Birthday Honours of 1979.

+Sir John Killick Road, built on the former School of Service Intelligence site in Ashford, Kent, is named after him.